Performance

 Salary & Income

-However, when adjusted for local cost of living, Birmingham delivers stronger purchasing power —
+However, when adjusted for local cost of living, Homewood delivers stronger purchasing power —

 meaning your dollar stretches further day-to-day.